-Hypnotherapy, or 'neuro-hypnotism' - meaning sleep of the nervous system - uses hypnosis to induce a deep state of heightened relaxation and altered awareness, during which the unconscious mind is highly receptive to new or alternative perspectives and ideas.
+Members of the College of Hypno-Psychotherapists believe that our unconscious mind is a resource for wellness and creativity.
+The therapist may induce a deep state of heightened relaxation and altered awareness, during which the unconscious mind is highly receptive to new or alternative perspectives and ideas.

-Hypno-psychotherapy can be applied to modify a client's behaviour, attitudes and emotions, as well as manage pain, anxiety, stress-related illnesses, and dysfunctional habits, promoting personal development.
+The therapist can use hypno-psychotherapy to modify a client’s behaviour, attitudes and emotions, as well as manage pain, anxiety, stress-related illnesses and dysfunctional habits.
+Hypno-psychotherapists may also deal with deep-seated problems similar to those addressed by many other branches of psychotherapy.